 - Small differences in the vertical wind speed

-- A pre-existing weak- low-pressure area or low-level-cyclonic circulation
+- A pre-existing weak- low-pressure area or low-level-cyclonic circulation (Learn about the atmospheric pressure in the linked article.)

 - Upper divergence above the sea level system